Overview of Allergic and Atopic Disorders

 Oral H1 blockers relieve symptoms in various atopic and allergic disorders (eg, seasonal hay fever, allergic rhinitis, conjunctivitis, urticaria, other dermatoses, minor reactions to blood transfusion incompatibilities); they are less effective for allergic bronchoconstriction and systemic vasodilation.
 Onset of action is usually 15 to 30 minutes, with peak effects in 1 hour; duration of action is usually 3 to 6 hours.

 Products that contain an oral H1 blocker and a sympathomimetic (eg, pseudoephedrine) are widely available OTC for use in adults and children ≥ 12 years.
 These products are particularly useful when both an antihistamine and a nasal decongestant are needed; however, they are sometimes contraindicated (eg, if patients are taking a monoamine oxidase inhibitor [MAOI]).

 Sedating antihistamines are widely available without prescription.
 All have significant sedative and anticholinergic properties; they pose particular problems for the elderly and for patients with glaucoma, benign prostatic hyperplasia, constipation, orthostatic hypotension, delirium, or dementia.

-Nonsedating (nonanticholinergic) antihistamines are preferred except when sedative effects may be therapeutic (eg, for nighttime relief of allergy, for short-term treatment of insomnia in adults or nausea in younger patients).
-Anticholinergic effects may also partially justify use of sedating antihistamines to relieve rhinorrhea in URIs.
+Nonsedating (nonanticholinergic) antihistamines are preferred except when sedative effects may be therapeutic (eg, for nighttime relief of allergic symptoms, for short-term treatment of insomnia in adults or nausea in younger patients).

 Antihistamine solutions may be